rmosolgo/graphql-ruby/guides/type_definitions/interfaces.md

 Those object types will _inherit_ field definitions from those interfaces.

+If you add an object type which implements an interface, but that object type doesn't properly appear in your schema, then you need to add that object to the interfaces's `orphan_types`.

 ### Implementing Fields

 Interfaces may provide field implementations along with the signatures.
 For example: